Photo: Michael Ochs Archives/Getty Images

 Topical Acne Treatments

 Both Waldorf and Jaliman directed us to Differin 0.1 percent gel as a solution for getting rid of acne, which is a prescription-strength retinoid that’s now over-the-counter.
-Retinol in general is considered the gold standard for anti-aging and acne reduction, and incidentally, two other derms recommended Differin to us as an FDA-approved acne treatment, too.
+Retinol in general is considered the gold standard for anti-aging and acne reduction, and Differin has specifically been recommended to us before, too.

 “If you see you have blackheads, whiteheads, and/or red pustules, Differin 0.1 percent gel is now over-the-counter — it comes in a small tube, but a little can go a long way.
 If you can’t reach your back, you can use an applicator tool like L’Applique, which is a replaceable sponge on a long handle.”
 Besides Differin, Waldorf says you could also ask a dermatologist for any prescription-strength Retin A or Tazorac, which she says are mainstays for treating a variety of acne types.